Driven-dissipative quantum battery with nonequilibrium reservoirs: introduction

+Using the Redfield master equation, we uncover a compensation mechanism that enhances the charging efficiency and power of the quantum battery.
+Specifically, the charger's frequency should exceed that of the battery when the average chemical potential is sufficiently negative and large.
+Under these conditions, the maximum efficiency can exceed 90\%\, significantly surpassing the efficiency achievable in the equilibrium case.
+Moreover, this compensation mechanism is also effective in boosting the charging power of the quantum battery. {In addition, it has long been believed that entanglement enhances the performance of quantum devices.
+Our findings challenge this notion, as demonstrated with a model-independent theory~\cite{JY2024}, we observe no positive correlation between charger-battery entanglement and the efficiency of the quantum battery.}

 The rest of the paper is organized as follows.
 In Sec.~\ref{model}, we illustrate our model and derive the Redfield master equation.
-In Sec.~\ref{steady}, we discuss the bistability emergence and the steady state entanglement in our system.
-The efficiency of quantum battery is investigated in resonant and non-resonant driving in Sec.~\ref{resonant} and Sec.~\ref{detun}, respectively.
+In Sec.~\ref{steady}, we discuss the steady state entanglement in our system.
+The charging efficiency and power of quantum battery are investigated in Sec.~\ref{efficiency1} and Sec.~\ref{power1}, respectively.
 At last, we give a short conclusion in Sec.~\ref{con}.